cbeauhilton/beauhilton.com/posts/geocheatcode.md

 to send the query to Google,
 receive the response,
 and search through the response for the part I want to extract.
-Then I use a little bit of standard Python to parse the extracted part and save the important bits.
+Then I use a little standard Python to parse the extracted part and save the important bits.

 PSA: don't go crazy with this.